polarityio/ldap/README.md

 ### Bind Distinguished Name

-*Admin Only Setting*
+*Admin Only Setting* | *Changes Require Integration Restart*

-The Distinguised Name that the integration will attempt to bind as.
+The distinguished name that the integration will attempt to bind (authenticate) as.
 This setting must be configured as an **admin-only setting** (i.e., each user cannot set their own value).
+In addition, if you modify this value, you will need to restart the integration to ensure the connection pool is recreated.

 For example: